DECODEproject/whitepaper/hardware_supports.md

 ### Chainspace

 As part of the mission of DECODE, we present a distributed ledger implementation **Chainspace** ([http://chainspace.io](http://chainspace.io)) which has been designed deliberately with privacy and scalability in mind and is fully aligned to the goals and principles of DECODE.
-The full technical details of this implementation can be found at [REF!-CHAINSPACE PAPER](...).
+The full technical details of this implementation can be found within the chainspace whitepaper [@1708.03778].

 In summary, chainspace provides a highly scalable, BFT fault tolerance ledger which separates transaction *execution* from *verification*.
 In implementation it provides for this in an entirely technology neutral and decoupled manner.

 **Chainspace contracts** can be written in any language and are composed of two asymmetric but cryptographically related  components.
 These are the *contract* and the *checker*.
 The *contract* is responsible for executing the transaction, definining the constraints that are required.
 The result of the execution of a *contract* is a *proof* which has no data from the transaction but which can be cryptographically verified by the  *checker*.
 The network of Chainspace nodes are responsible for verifying transactions and publishing the verifications as a blockchain.
-In implementation, Chainspace creates multiple blockchains, please see the [chainspace whitepaperREF!](space) for more details.
+In implementation, Chainspace creates multiple blockchains, please see the chainspace whitepaper [@1708.03778] for more details.

 ### Alternatives